Puerto Rico's uncounted hurricane deaths

 The hospital where she died disputes that claim.

 Rivera's story -- and that of her municipality -- is the start of a CNN examination of uncounted deaths following Hurricane Maria in Puerto Rico.
 If you know someone who died during the hurricane or its aftermath and may have been uncounted by the government, please consider filling out our online form in the story below.
+You also can message CNN on WhatsApp at +1-347-322-0415.
 We aim to investigate some of your stories as a way to determine whether deaths are being undercounted.

 'The numbers just don't add up'